BitLee-design/Bits/README.md

 # Bits

-A FullStack Django/ReactJS/Redux App including SQ-Light Database.
+A FullStack Django/ReactJS/Redux App with API functions, serializer and SQ-Light Database.